Prenuptial Agreements in Texas

 Who Should Get a Prenuptial Agreement?

-What Issues Can a Prenuptial Agreement Cover in Texas?
+What Can Prenuptial Agreements Cover in Texas?

 • any other matter that doesn't violate Texas's public policy or criminal laws.